derpen/LeSite/content/posts/creating-server-0.md

 ```
 $ sudo su
 ```
 And then run this command to actually create a swap file.
 We will name it **swapfile**, and put it in root (/) directory.
+This will create an 8Gb of swap.
+It's too overkill, but whatever.
 ```
 # dd if=/dev/zero of=/swapfile bs=1M count=8k status=progress
 ```